dorotakora/lego/README.md

     |- app.js
   ```

-6) Import Bootstrap JavaScript

-  Import Bootstrap’s JavaScript by adding this line to your app’s entry point /src/app.js:
+6) Import Bootstrap’s JavaScript by adding this line to your app’s entry point /src/app.js:

   ``` import 'bootstrap'; ```